AndresMpa/interactive-letter/README.md

 ## Description

 Build on Svelte to avoid as much as possible thinking due to its foolproof syntax, this repo host a simple letter for devs to make gifts, it runs under [`sv`](https://github.com/sveltejs/cli) but its construction doesn't matter to you!.
-To deploy yours, simply download or fork this repo, replace its setting on the content.json file and that's it, thanks to Svelte adapter the next step is to deploy it on your favorite (Obviously Netlify) cloud SaaS
+To deploy yours, simply download or fork this repo, replace its setting on the [body.mdx](./src/lib/content/body.svx) and [title.mdx](./src//lib/content/title.svx) files and that's it (You might want to check this [link](https://mdxjs.com/docs/)), thanks to Svelte adapter the next step is to deploy it on your favorite (Obviously Netlify) cloud SaaS

+> NOTE: Images for [background](./src/lib/assets/background.webp) and [profile's avatar](./src//lib/assets/avatar.webp) were optimized with [squoosh](https://squoosh.app/) if your images are not `.webp` use it to change that extensions of your images, then replace those files

 ## Developing (If you're a crazy parrot looking for malware)